fdifrison/intergalacticGuidesForCoders/Cloud/AWS/Cloud_Practicioner_CLF-C01/Manual_CLF_01.md

 ### AWS Right Sizing

-right sizing is the process of matching at best type and size of EC2 instances depending on your workload performance and capacity requirements with the lowest cost possible.
+Right sizing is the process of matching at best type and size of EC2 instances depending on your workload performance and capacity requirements with the lowest cost possible.
 Scaling up is easy so start small!

 ## The AWS Ecosystem